Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 > Note: Kotlin does **not** support code blocks as statements; a curly-braces code block in a statement position is a [lambda literal][Lambda literals].

 A *last expression* of a code block is the last statement in it (if any) if and only if this statement is also an expression.
-The last expressions are important when defining functions and control structure expressions.

 A code block is said to contain no last expression if it does not contain any statements or its last statement is not an expression (e.g., it is an assignment, a loop or a declaration).

-> Note: you may consider the case of a missing last expression as if a synthetic last expression with no runtime semantics and type `kotlin.Unit` is introduced in its place.
+> Informally: you may consider the case of a missing last expression as if a synthetic last expression with no runtime semantics and type `kotlin.Unit` is introduced in its place.

-TODO(COERSION_TO_UNIT?)

 A *control structure body* is either a single statement or a code block.
-A *last expression* of a control structure body $\operatorname{CSB}$ is either the last expression of a code block (if  $\operatorname{CSB}$ is a code block) or the single statement itself (if $\operatorname{CSB}$ is an expression).
+A *last expression* of a control structure body $\CSB$ is either the last expression of a code block (if  $\CSB$ is a code block) or the single expression itself (if $\CSB$ is an expression).
 If a control structure body is not a code block or an expression, it has no last expression.

-> Note: this is equivalent to wrapping the single statement in a new synthetic code block.
+> Note: this is equivalent to wrapping the single expression in a new synthetic code block.

 In some contexts, a control structure body is expected to have a value and/or a type.
 The value of a control structure body is: